edoardottt/pwdsafety/SECURITY.md

 ## Security alerts

-If you find some bugs or other weird things, feel free to contact me here edoardott@gmail.com
+If you find some bugs or other weird things, just open an [issue](https://github.com/edoardottt/pwdsafety/issues) or feel free to contact me here edoardott@gmail.com

   https://edoardoottavianelli.it